ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ### 'context_id' Parameter ### {#context_id}

-The 'context_id' parameter is an OPTIONAL parameter of the Access Token Request message defined in {{Section 5.8.1 of RFC9200}}.
+The 'context_id' parameter is an OPTIONAL parameter of the access token request message defined in {{Section 5.8.1 of RFC9200}}.
 This parameter provides a value that the client wishes to use with the RS as a hint for a security context.
 Its exact content is profile specific.

 ### 'salt_input' Parameter ### {#salt_input}

-The 'salt_input' parameter is an OPTIONAL parameter of the Access Token Request message defined in {{Section 5.8.1 of RFC9200}}.
+The 'salt_input' parameter is an OPTIONAL parameter of the access token request message defined in {{Section 5.8.1 of RFC9200}}.
 This parameter provides a value that the client wishes to use as part of a salt with the RS, for deriving cryptographic keying material.
 Its exact content is profile specific.

 ### 'client_cred_verify' Parameter ### {#client_cred_verify}

-The 'client_cred_verify' parameter is an OPTIONAL parameter of the Access Token Request message defined in {{Section 5.8.1. of RFC9200}}.
+The 'client_cred_verify' parameter is an OPTIONAL parameter of the access token request message defined in {{Section 5.8.1. of RFC9200}}.
 This parameter provides a signature computed by the client to prove the possession of its own private key.

 ### 'client_cred_verify_mac' Parameter ### {#client_cred_verify_mac}

-The 'client_cred_verify_mac' parameter is an OPTIONAL parameter of the Access Token Request message defined in {{Section 5.8.1. of RFC9200}}.
+The 'client_cred_verify_mac' parameter is an OPTIONAL parameter of the access token request message defined in {{Section 5.8.1. of RFC9200}}.
 This parameter provides a Message Authentication Code (MAC) computed by the client to prove the possession of its own private key.

 ## AS-to-C: Response ## {#sec-as-c-token}

-After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its Access Token Request, the AS MUST verify the proof-of-possession (PoP) evidence.
+After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS MUST verify the proof-of-possession (PoP) evidence.
 In particular, the AS proceeds as follows.

 * As PoP input, the AS uses the same value used by the client in {{sec-c-as-token-endpoint}}.

-* As public key of the client, the AS uses the one included in the authentication credential specified in the 'req_cnf' parameter of the Access Token Request.
+* As public key of the client, the AS uses the one included in the authentication credential specified in the 'req_cnf' parameter of the access token request.

    This requires the AS to support the format of the authentication credential specified in the 'req_cnf' parameter, i.e., the format of authentication credential that is used in the OSCORE group where the client uses that authentication credential.
 Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the formats of authentication credential that the RS supports.

-* If the Access Token Request includes the 'client_cred_verify' parameter, this specifies the PoP evidence as a signature.
+* If the access token request includes the 'client_cred_verify' parameter, this specifies the PoP evidence as a signature.
 Then, the AS verifies the signature by using the public key of the client.

-   This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the client uses the authentication credential specified in the 'req_cnf' parameter of the Access Token Request.
+   This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the client uses the authentication credential specified in the 'req_cnf' parameter of the access token request.
 Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the signature algorithms and curves (when applicable) that the RS supports.

-* If the Access Token Request includes the 'client_cred_verify_mac' parameter, this specifies the PoP evidence as a Message Authentication Code (MAC).
+* If the access token request includes the 'client_cred_verify_mac' parameter, this specifies the PoP evidence as a Message Authentication Code (MAC).

    Then, the AS recomputes the MAC through the same process taken by the client when preparing the value of the 'client_cred_verify_mac' parameter for the access token (see {{sec-c-as-token-endpoint}}), with the difference that the AS uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the client.
-The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the Access Token Request.
+The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the access token request.

-   This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the client uses the authentication credential specified in the 'req_cnf' parameter of the Access Token Request.
+   This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the client uses the authentication credential specified in the 'req_cnf' parameter of the access token request.
 Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the ECDH algorithms that the RS supports.

 If both the 'client_cred_verify' and 'client_cred_verify_mac' parameters are present, or if the verification of the PoP evidence fails, the AS considers the client request invalid.